-• rolename (subclause 3.43.2.6 of [5]).
+See subclause 3.43.2.6 of [5].

-This sample shows a Person (say instance John) is associated with a Company (say instance XYZ).
-We navigate the association by using the opposite association-end such as John.theCompany ="XYZ".
+This sample shows a Person (say instance John) is associated with a Company (say whose DN is "Company=XYZ").
+We navigate the association by using the opposite association-end such that John's Person.theCompany would hold the DN, i.e. "Company=XYZ".
 Use noun for the rolename.